Writing website content doesn’t have to be difficult.

 The 3-Step Process to Write Web Content that Attracts Readers Like a Magnet

-I’m sure you’ve heard a few of those content writing tips for beginners, right?
+I’m sure you’ve heard a few of these before:

 “Write for a human”